statdivlab/rigr/README.md

 If this produces an error, please run `install.packages("remotes")` first then try the above line again.

+**Update (13 September 2021):** `rigr` has been submitted to CRAN, and we hope update this document with CRAN installation instructions shortly.

 `rigr` is maintained by the [StatDivLab](http://statisticaldiversitylab.com/), but relies on